September 26 2016

 ‘To facilitate openness and transparency, including the efficiency collection, analysis and sharing of data and information and to initiate and promote strategic research in order to inform the work and direction of the philanthropic sector.’

 Clearly, this is a sector willing to tackle the future when our peak body is moving towards openness and strategic research.
-And we have the nimbleness to adopt as new practices and opportunities come our way.
+And we have the nimbleness to adapt as new practices and opportunities come our way.
 The broad goals are propelling us.
 Admittedly, I worry we might drown in the implementation.
 The stated outcomes are vague:

 Despite my questioning, I remain optimistic.
 Change is afoot.
 The sector is ready.
 Jose Pedro Ferrao contended that we focus on dollars raised, but I promise you I spend every working day thinking and talking about the outcomes created.
 At The Ian Potter Foundation, we are looking at data and we agree with Mae Hong’s advice.
 Our data show that our fully-funded multi-year capacity-building grants have the best outcomes.
 My position exists, we are collecting the data, and there is huge interest in the sector.